Testing wave turbulence theory for Gross-Pitaevskii system: Numerical methods

 \subsection{Wave-kinetic equation}

-The WKE is solved numerically by adapting the method developed in \cite{SemGreMedNaz} and by using a second order Runge--Kutta method for time marching.
+The WKE is solved numerically by adapting the method developed in \cite{SemGreMedNaz} and by applying a second order Runge--Kutta scheme for time marching.
 The integrals of the collision term are computed using decomposition of the domain of integration into bounded subdomains, inside of which the integrands are highly-smooth functions.
-Each subdomain is mapped to the reference square, and grids with nodes located at the zeroes of Chebyshev polynomials are constructed.
-Then, we adapt and modify the Clenshaw--Curtis quadrature to compute the integrals on such grids.
+Each subdomain is mapped to the reference square, where we construct special grids.
+Coordinates of nodes of these grids are zeroes of Chebyshev polynomials.
+Then, we adapt and modify the Clenshaw--Curtis quadrature to compute the integrals on such grids. { This method is well suited for the collisional kernel of the GPE-based WKE, highly accurate and efficient} \cite{SemGreMedNaz}.